 It was in the autumn of 2009.
-Submerged in the world’s greatest grief for several weeks now, I decided it was time to ease my pain with the world’s best-known remedy: music.
+Submerged in sadness for several weeks as teenagers do, I decided it was time to ease my pain with the world’s best-known remedy: music.
 I mentioned in another article that at that time music softwares were becoming popular notably through the emergence and dissemination of internet artists.
 Surprisingly, my initial experience was also decisive in what was to become my musical career.

 I hated it.

-It could have started with a beautiful love story between me and music, unfortunately, it was an impossible love then: everything was put between us and made every moment spent together absolutely ineffective.
-However, if this experience was heartbreaking, it was constructive; music is like therapy: you must be just the two of you for it to work.
-Something that was only possible well long after.
+It could have all started with a beautiful story between me and music, unfortunately, it was like an impossible love then: every moment I spent making music was absolutely unproductive.
+However, if this experience was heartbreaking, it was constructive; music is like therapy: you must be alone in a quiet place for it to work.
+That became possible way, way long after.

-At that time I listened to music but mostly, I listened to people a lot.
-Those who talked to each other, those who talked to me.
+At that time I listened to music but for the most part, I listened to people.
+Those who talked to me, those who talked to each other.
 They were my music for years.
-I did make music, but like many things I simply didn’t talk about it.
-It was a bit of a coincidence when years after I showed a friend one of my melodies.
-He encouraged me to share it online.
-What I was doing then was very different from the varied catalogue I have today, and the feedback was different too.
-When you get used to the silence, the feedbacks make waves on fragile dikes.
+I did make music, but like many things, I simply didn’t feel the need to talk about it.
+And when you get used to the silence, feedbacks make waves on fragile dikes.